Cataractscauses, symptoms and treatments

 Monofocal lenses are correct for only one focusing distance.
 Typically, people will have these lenses fitted for distance vision and will need glasses for reading.

-Premium multifocal lenses are IOLs with varying magnifications at different sections of the lens so that you can see clearly at various distances.
+Premium multifocal lenses are IOLs with varying magnifications at different sections of the lens, allowing you to see clearly at various distances.

 What is the best cataract lens for astigmatism?